-5. DETERMINATION OF MINORS
+DETERMINATION OF MINORS 5.

-Students desirous of pursuing a Minor MUST declare same by the start of level III of their programme.
+Students desirous of pursuing a Minor MUST declare same by the start of level III of their academic programme.
 Having declared a Minor, students will, at the end of their degree programme, be certified as attaining a Minor where they have obtained at least 15 credits from Levels II and III courses in the particular discipline.
+Students should however bear in mind that some Minors have Level I prerequisites, which they must do before registering for the required Levels II and II courses for same.
 Students doing a single major, have the option of doing a maximum of two minors.